brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

    (to be done ...)

    __

 7) Tech Support Recommendation Service
    (Used for recommending and ratting a Tech Service Provider for
     a job well done or for not recommending at all)

    API CRUD EndPoints (ver 2.0):
    (to be done ...)

+ # TO GET FULL A VERSION CODE BASE send me email to: bruno.cortereal@gmail.com